content-left-bg.png

 • takes reasonable precautions to protect all information against unauthorised access, illegal or unauthorised use, disclosure, modification, duplication, disruption and/or destruction

-• ensuring that requests and the handling of departmental records containing personal information are managed in accordance with the Information privacy and right to information procedure
+• ensuring that requests and the handling of departmental records containing personal information are managed in accordance with the Information privacy breach and privacy complaints procedure

-• making sure any intellectual property including copyright is appropriately identified, labelled and registered in accordance with the Copyright and other Intellectual Property (DoE employees only)
+• making sure any intellectual property including copyright is appropriately identified, labelled and registered in accordance with the Copyright and other intellectual property procedure (DoE employees only)

 • completing the Keys to managing information (DoE employees only) online training course upon induction to the department and as a subsequent refresher training program on an annual basis.
-This applies to all corporate staff and specific school-based roles (please refer to the Mandatory Annual Training - Ready Reckoner: 2022 Edition).
+This applies to all corporate staff and specific school-based roles (please refer to the Mandatory annual training - ready reckoner: 2025 edition).

 Managers, directors, principals and above